AI with dataflows

 Invoking the Azure ML model in Power BI

-Selecting the Edit button opens the Power Query Editor for the entities in your dataflow.
+Selecting the Edit button opens the Power Query Editor for the tables in your dataflow.

 Select the AI Insights button in the ribbon, and then select the Azure Machine Learning Models folder from the nav pane menu.
 All the Azure ML models to which you have access are listed here as Power Query functions.
 Also, the input parameters for the Azure ML model are automatically mapped as parameters of the corresponding Power Query function.

-If the model returns multiple output parameters, they are grouped together as a record in the output column.
+If the model returns multiple output parameters, they are grouped together as a row in the output column.
 You can expand the column to produce individual output parameters in separate columns.

-Once you save your dataflow, the model is automatically invoked when the dataflow is refreshed, for any new or updated rows in the entity table.
+Once you save your dataflow, the model is automatically invoked when the dataflow is refreshed, for any new or updated rows in the table table.

 This article provided an overview of Automated Machine Learning for Dataflows in the Power BI service.
 The following articles may also be useful.